9 min read

 Tatiana Azman

-Tatiana Azman is an SEO content editor for Mindvalley and a certified life coach.
-With a background in spa and wellness as well as having gone through a cancer experience, she's constantly on the lookout for natural, effective ways that help with one's overall well-being.
+Tatiana Azman is the SEO content editor for Mindvalley and a certified life coach.
+She brings a wealth of experience in writing and storytelling to her work, honed through her background in journalism.
+Drawing on her years in spa and wellness and having gone through a cancer experience, she's constantly on the lookout for natural, effective ways that help with one's overall well-being.

 Expertise by

-How we reviewed this article:
+How we reviewed this article

 SOURCES